 Professor Gary Corn is the director of the Technology, Law & Security Program and an adjunct professor of cyber and national security law and the law of armed conflict.
 A recognized expert on the intersection of cyber and national security law and policy, Professor Corn joined TLS after serving twenty-six years on active duty in the U.S. Army as a military attorney practicing national security law at the highest levels within the Department of Defense.
 His final five years he served as the Staff Judge Advocate (General Counsel) to U.S. Cyber Command.
-Professor Corn is a frequent, and highly-sought out speaker at international and national conferences and has published numerous articles, book chapters, and blog posts, including in the American Journal of International Law, The Temple International and Comparative Law Journal, the Vanderbilt Journal of Transnational Law, on Lawfare, Just Security, the and the Lieber Institute’s Articles of War.
-He is a co-author of National Security Law and the Constitution (Wolters Kluwer)(2020).
+Professor Corn is a frequent, and highly-sought out speaker at international and national conferences and has published numerous articles, book chapters, and blog posts, including in the American Journal of International Law, The Temple International and Comparative Law Journal, the Texas International Law Journal, the Vanderbilt Journal of Transnational Law, on Lawfare, Just Security, and the Lieber Institute’s Articles of War.
+He has contributed chapters to several Oxford University Press books and is a co-author of National Security Law and the Constitution (Wolters Kluwer)(2020).

-Professor Corn is a member of the ABA Standing Committee on Law & National Security, a member of the editorial board of the Georgetown Journal of National Security Law and Policy, an Advisory Board Director for the Cyber Security Forum Initiative, and a former Senior Fellow in Cybersecurity and Emerging Threats at the R Street Institute.
+Professor Corn is a member of the ABA Standing Committee on Law & National Security, a member of the editorial board of the Georgetown Journal of National Security Law and Policy, an Advisory Board Director for the Cyber Security Forum Initiative, a Senior Fellow at the Army Cyber Institute, a Senior Fellow at the Lieber Institute for Law & Land Warfare, an advisor to the International Code of Conduct Association, and a former Senior Fellow in Cybersecurity and Emerging Threats at the R Street Institute.